jonathanglasmeyer/bachelor/thesis/src/Main.md

 (3) **Continuous vs. isolated speech**.
 Isolated speech consists of single words that are spoken with pauses in between them, whereas continuous speech consists of words that are spoken in a connected way.
 Continuous speech is significantly more difficult to recognize, as it is a) more difficult to find the start and end of words and b) the pronunciation of words changes in relation to their surrounding words.

-With those three dimensions we can for example classify the application areas command and control systems, dictation and lecture transcription @marquard:
+With those three dimensions we can for example classify the application areas command and control systems, dictation and lecture transcription [@marquard]:

 ```{.table type="pipe" aligns="LLLL" caption="Three application areas" header="yes"}
 Application,                Speaker,     Vocabulary, Duration